satyamraikar17/SearchString/README.md

 # SearchString
-Mac OS app to search string occurrences in files
+Mac OS app to find Search string occurrences in files

 Simple Mac OS app to select a folder and iteratre through supported files to find occurrences of given search string in those files.